pegi3s/bdip/README.md

 ### Docker

-To deploy the website using Docker:
+To deploy the website using Docker, go to the root directory of the project and follow these steps:

 1. **Build the Docker image.**

    To ensure the Docker build process fetches the latest changes from the repo and does not use any cached layers, use the `--no-cache` option.

     ```bash
-    docker build --no-cache -t dockerfiles-website .
+    docker build --no-cache -t dockerfiles-website -f docker/git-clone-and-deploy/Dockerfile .
     ```

 2. **Run the Docker container.**